Arthrosis of the hand (trapezoid-metacarpal)

 SPECIALIST.
 ORTHOPEDIC SURGERY AND TRAUMATOLOGY DEPARTMENT

-Arthrosis of the hand or trapezoid-metacarpal is the degenerative disease of the hand joints with loss of the cartilage that covers the joint surfaces, so that the joint space disappears.
+Osteoarthritis of the hand or wrist is a degenerative disease of the joints of the hand or of the bones forming the wrist, with loss of the cartilage covering the joint surfaces, so that the joint space disappears.

-Loss of articular cartilage and hardening of the bone surfaces with formation of osteophytes (bone growth on the periphery of the joint) occurs.
+This causes hardening of the bone surfaces with formation of osteophytes (bone growth at the periphery of the joint), which causes stiffness, numbness and pain when trying to move the joint.

 Do you need a remote second opinion?